iotaledger/hornet/documentation/docs/getting_started/using_docker_compose.md

 - Install
 - Docker Compose
 - Build
-description: Install and run a Hornet node using Docker Compose.
-image: /img/logo/HornetLogo.png
+- how to
 ---

 # Using Docker Compose

-Make sure that you have read [Using Docker](using_docker.md) before you continue reading as this chapter is for advanced users.
+Make sure that you have read [Using Docker](using_docker.md) before you continue reading as this article is for advanced users.
 You can find more information on Docker Compose in the [official Docker Compose documentation](https://docs.docker.com/compose/).

 ## Using Your Own Docker Compose File For Running Hornet

-Docker Compose is a tool on top of the Docker engine that enables you to define Docker parameters in a structured way using a `docker-compose.yaml` file.
+Docker Compose is a tool on top of the Docker engine that help you to define Docker parameters in a structured way using a `docker-compose.yaml` file.
 You can create and start the container with a single `docker-compose` command based on your configuration.

-To do so, you will need to create `docker-compose.yml` in the same directory as described in the [Using Docker](using_docker.md)  section:
+To do so, you will need to create `docker-compose.yml` in the same directory as described in the [Using Docker](https://wiki.iota.org/hornet/getting_started/using_docker) article:

 ```plaintext{5}
 .